7span/dashing-kit/in-app-purchase-doc/docs/in-app-product-ios/consumable.md

 ![create_ios_product](/img/create-ios-product/create_ios_product_13.png)

-- In Distribution section, the product status might yet showing Missing Metadata.
-For creating basic in-app product in App Store Connect, that is test-able and can be used for developing dubugging purpose, we have to upload a screenshot of an application.
+- In Distribution section, the product status might yet showing **Missing Metadata**.
+- For creating basic in-app product in App Store Connect, that is test-able and can be used for developing dubugging purpose, we have to upload a screenshot of an application.

 ![create_ios_product](/img/create-ios-product/create_ios_product_4.png)